apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * The -R option deletes the directory and any content under it recursively.
 * The -r option is equivalent to -R.
 * The -skipTrash option will bypass trash, if enabled, and delete the specified file(s) immediately.
 This can be useful when it is necessary to delete files from an over-quota directory.
+* The -safely option will require safety confirmation before deleting directory with total number of files greater than `hadoop.shell.delete.limit.num.files` (in core-site.xml, default: 100).
+It can be used with -skipTrash to prevent accidental deletion of large directories.
+Delay is expected when walking over large directory recursively to count the number of files to be deleted before the confirmation.

 Example: